 Keeping your body fit and healthy is one of the few guaranteed methods to improve not only your health but also keep both your energy and mood up.
 Leg days might not be everyone’s favorite, I know I hated it during the first months, but it is an essential exercise that will keep you nimble and help maintain a healthy posture.

-One of the more popular lower body exercises you can do is the leg curl.
+One of the more popular lower body exercises you can do is the Leg Curl.
 You can easily find leg curl machines in the gym which focuses on developing the muscles on your hamstrings.
-Thing is, I’m an introvert and I prefer to workout in my lonesome.
-Going to the gym has not always been my ‘thing’.
-The good news is there are actually several leg curl exercise alternatives we can do right in the comfort of our own home.
+Thing is, I’m an introvert and I prefer to workout in my Home Gym.
+Going to the commercial gym has not always been my ‘thing’.
+The good news is there are actually several leg curl alternative exercises we can do right in the comfort of our own home.

 Benefits of Leg Curl/Hamstring Exercise